19bufordcarl/CarlRPG/Myth & Shadow/Magic/Crafting/Alchemy/Alchemy.md

 # Alchemy

-Alchemy is the foundation of modern magical understanding.
-All alchemical understanding points towards the following general recipe for successful potion brewing.

 You can only brew potions using [Spells](../../Spellcasting/Spells.md) that you have [Memorized](../../Spellcasting/Spell%20Memorization.md).

-See [Potion Rules](Potion%20Rules.md) for full details.
+See [True Potion Rules](True%20Potion%20Rules.md) for full details.

 ## Brewing Procedure

-True brewing creates potions with no expiration date.
+True brewing creates True with no expiration date.
 It requires:

 1. Your [Favored Ability](../../../Player%20Characters/Backgrounds/Favored%20Ability.md) to be your [Spellcasting Ability](../../Spellcasting/The%20Spellcasting%20Disciplines/Spellcasting%20Ability.md) *and* it's score is at least 7.
 	1. *Or* your [Spellcasting Ability](../../Spellcasting/The%20Spellcasting%20Disciplines/Spellcasting%20Ability.md) is at least 10.